StellarSand/privacy-settings/Privacy Settings/Google-Chrome-Mobile.md

 # Google Chrome Mobile Privacy Settings

-**Following settings also apply to Ungoogled Chromium, except where mentioned.**
+**Following settings also apply to Ungoogled Chromium, except where mentioned otherwise.**

 Go to Settings.